Cry Club

 Cry Club is a queer pop-punk duo from Melbourne, Australia, who formed as a group in 2018.
 They released their debut album God I'm Such a Mess in November 2020.
+Their second Spite Will Save Me was released on June 23, 2023.

 Biography

 The duo was formed in Wollongong in 2018, when vocalist Heather Riley wanted to form a Siouxsie and the Banshees/The Cure cover band.
 Riley had known Jono Tooke since 2014, when they met during a university-organised trip to Japan and bonded over the animated series Over the Garden Wall.